Testing

 make test-conformance # JSON fixture-driven conformance suite

-make test-all # fmt → clippy → test → integration → conformanceUnit tests live inside src/ modules (#[cfg(test)]).
-Conformance fixtures are in tests/conformance/ and exercise each mode's happy path and reject paths from JSON definitions.
+make test-all # fmt -> clippy -> test -> integration -> conformanceUnit tests live inside src/ modules under #[cfg(test)] and cover mode state machines, policy evaluation algorithms, storage backends, replay logic, and error handling.
+The conformance fixtures in tests/conformance/ define mode lifecycles as JSON files and verify that each mode's happy path and reject paths produce the expected results.

 Integration test suite